bips1996/File-Server-Java/Readme.md

 # TCP File server
-This mini projects enables the file sharing between the Client and Server where Client could request and download any file available at server directory.
+This mini project enables the file sharing between the Client and Server where Client can request and download files if available at server directory.

 ## 1. Technology  stack

-I have followed the TCP client/server reliable communication implemented through the [JAVA](https://www.java.com/en/) socket programming.
+I have followed the TCP client/server reliable communication implemented using the [JAVA](https://www.java.com/en/) socket programming.

 ## 2. Dependencies
- java(jdk7 or more)
+ java(jdk7 or above)

 ## 3. How to run
-First compile and run the server by following command in command prompt or terminal opened in server directory
+First compile and run the server by using following command in command prompt or terminal opened in server directory
 ```bash
 javac Server.java
 java Server.java
 ```
-It will definitely ask for a port to run the server enter a port number(eg- 3000,8000)
+It will ask for a port to run the server enter a port number(eg- 3000,8000)

-Once the server is running and waiting for the client , open the client directory and open a command prompt/ Terminal there and run following command :-
+Once server starts running then wait for the client , open the client directory and open a command prompt/ Terminal there and run following command :-
 ```bash
 javac Client.java
 java Client.java
 ```
-A GUI will be opened enter the ip as **localhost** and port as **server port number**.
+A GUI will be opened enter the IP as **localhost** and port as **server port number**.

 Request with a file name to download

 ## 4. Explanation of Classes and Methods
 ## 4.1 Server
-The server  class follows the follwing classes and key methods **class SERVER : **
+The server class contains the follwing classes and key methods **class SERVER : **
 ```java
 class Server